-Autheo vs Amazon Web Services
+Autheo + Amazon Web Services

-Side-by-side feature breakdown
+A full feature breakdown

 | Feature | Amazon Web Services | Autheo |